-- Login: User name on the Linux VM.
+- Login: Enter the username on the Linux VM.

 - SSH Port: Leave it at 22, the default value.

 - Session Type: Change the value to XFCE.
-Currently the Linux VM only supports XFCE desktop.
+Currently, the Linux VM supports only the XFCE desktop.

 - Media tab: You can turn off sound support and client printing if you don't need to use them.